pc035860/jquery-css-mahoro/README.md

 jQuery plugin for managing CSS animations in a simple way.

+## What is does

+CSS Mahoro adds/removes CSS animation classes for you at the right time

+1. Adds CSS animation class
+2. CSS animation running
+3. Removes CSS animation class

 ## Usage

 Example below are the usage with [Animate.css](https://github.com/daneden/animate.css/).
-You can use any other CSS animations as long as it triggers CSS animation on the element.
+**You can use any CSS animation as long as it triggers CSS animation on the element.**

 ### Basic